Busy week for me. I miss the days when I would just sit on the couch and stare, expectantly, at the door waiting for my roommates to come home.

 The opening act came out and immediately started playing.
 She danced about like I would if I were on stage in front of thousands of people.
 That just made me like her.
 She even played the banjo!
 Ok - mostly, she just held it through half a song, but she did pluck out a few notes at the end.
 The thing I loved most about her songs are the variety of crazy instruments she used.
 There was some sort of crazy hand pump organ, a thing you blow into that has piano keys attached (my family totally had one of these growing up!), an instrument that sounded and looked like they were playing a saw and a lute...I think.

-Learning of new artists always excites me so I visited her website yesterday and found this jewel of a "hello there" page:
+Learning of new artists always excites me so I visited her

+"Welcome to my web house.
 I suppose this means I'm a grown up now and shouldn't eat chocolate biscuit cake for breakfast.

 Starting tomorrow.